Simple Roasted Parsnips

 - Morning Glory Parsnip Coffee Cake which is a recipe from my cookbook.

-- Last year I discovered mashing parsnips and carrots together.
+- They can also be mashed.
+I even like mashing parsnips and carrots together.
 WOW!

 - Don’t miss this Mashed Root Vegetable Recipe too!
 It is creamy sweet and savory!

-- Add to soups!
+- Add to soups and stews!
 Try Cream of Cauliflower soup, Paleo Chicken Soup. and Lentil Soup!

 More Basic Veggie Side Dishes